rbi

 2. Amendments to Existing Regulations

 i.
-Regulation a
+Regulation Updates

-• Sub-regulation (1): This provision is omitted.
+• Sub-regulation (1): This provision has been omitted.

-• Sub-regulation (3): Renumbered as sub-regulation (3) and amended to state:
+• Sub-regulation (3): Renumbered as sub-regulation (2) and now reads:

 Conclusion